Creating Web Links

 How to create web links in the CMS

-When linking to external sites (any webpages that don't reside on www.goucher.edu), you will need to copy and paste the full website address into the URL field in the link options window.
+When linking to external sites (any pages that don't reside on goucher.edu), copy and paste the full website address into the URL field in the link options window.

-Watch the video below for instructions and best practices when creating links in the CMS.
+Watch the video for instructions and best practices when creating links in the CMS.

 • Play Video